The birds need our helpSeptember 13, 2020

 The first thing you can do is not… do not clean up the leaves and do not clean up the garden, allow flowers to go to seed and fruit to ripen and fall. allow the bugs that eat the leaves to do so – the birds will find them.
 I love planting sunflowers to do this.
 The birds and squirrels go crazy for this temporary food source.
 It is less work.

 Plant landscape plants that benefit the birds in your area.
-This is all butterfly host plants as well as specific barriers that animals love but people don’t consume.
+This is all butterfly host plants as well as specific berries that animals love but people don’t consume.
 Check-in with the Audubon Society for guidance on what to plant.

 What is the message of this little golden finch – Find out here!